Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 `X-MS-Exchange-CrossTenant-Network-Message-Id`

-In the above commands, the Network Message ID value will be something like **09a31c59-8e1b-45bc-63e0-08d6eba0a07b**.
+For example, **09a31c59-8e1b-45bc-63e0-08d6eba0a07b** can be the value for Network Message ID attribute in these commands.

 **Example 2**:

-The following example denotes how Network Message ID can be traced from Exchange Online's cmdlet namely [Get-MessageTrace](/powershell/module/exchange/get-messagetrace) and how the results are pipelined to the cmdlet [Get-MessageTraceDetail](/powershell/module/exchange/get-messagetracedetail).
+`Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`

+The above command is described below:

+The Exchange Online cmdlets [Get-MessageTrace](/powershell/module/exchange/get-messagetrace) and [Get-MessageTraceDetail](/powershell/module/exchange/get-messagetracedetail) retrieves trace information for messages that have the Network Message ID value **2bbad36aa4674c7ba82f4b307fff549f** value and that are sent by john@contoso.com between June 13, 2022 and June 15, 2022.
+The `Get-MessageTrace` cmdlet then pipelines the retrieved trace information to the `Get-MessageTraceDetail` cmdlet.

 > [!NOTE]
-> In the **Get-MessageTrace** and **Get-MessageTraceDetail** cmdlets, you should look for the parameter **-MessageTraceId** which is the corresponding parameter to Network Message ID.
+>  The `-MessageTraceId` parameter, which has the value **2bbad36aa4674c7ba82f4b307fff549f**, is the corresponding parameter for "Network Message ID".
+So, this parameter to be looked for when the objective is to trace the Network Message ID of the message.

-`Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`

-The above command shows how it uses the **Get-MessageTrace** cmdlet to retrieve message trace information for messages with the Exchange Network Message ID value **2bbad36aa4674c7ba82f4b307fff549f** sent **by john@contoso.com** between **June 13, 2022** and **June 15, 2022,** and pipelines the results to the **Get-MessageTraceDetail** cmdlet.

 #### Direction